 Katrina Holden blends a silvery lyric voice with a love of words that permeates her performances.
-Described as a "dramatic" performer with a "strong voice", (The Boston Theater Review), she performs extensively throughout the Boston area in opera and in recitals throughout the country.
+Described as a "dramatic" performer with a "strong voice", (The Boston Theater Review), she performs extensively throughout the Boston area in opera and in concert throughout the country.

 Of her company debut as Sophie in Der Rosenkavalier with Connecticut Lyric Opera, The Day in New London lauded; "... as Sophie, Holden was perfectly cast, teenage-fresh in both character and voice, making the most of the ringing top to ensembles given to her role.
 This is a singer who will be welcomed should she return to the CLO stage."
-And recently, she performed her third turn in the role of Musetta in Puccini's beloved La Bohème with NEMPAC Opera Project in Faneuil Hall, Boston.

-Born in Woodbridge CT, Ms Holden graduated with her Masters of Music in Vocal Performance from The New England Conservatory in Boston where she studied with James McDonald.
+Born in Woodbridge CT, Katrina graduated with her Masters of Music degree in Vocal Performance from The New England Conservatory in Boston where she studied with James McDonald.
 She received her Bachelor of Arts in Music and English from Muhlenberg College in Pennsylvania, where she was the recipient of the “Dorothy and Dexter Baker Foundation Award in the Performing Arts” and won first place in the “Class of 1969 Recital Competition”.
 Ms Holden currently studies with Elisabeth Phinney.